buzzm/sqlitebson/README.md

-.load <path to where you built bsonext.so/.dynlib> sqlite3_bson_init Usually you will build bsonext.so in the same directory so no extra path components are needed.  'sqlite3_bson_init' is fixed; it is the interface function.
+.load <path to where you built bsonext.so/.dynlib> sqlite3_bson_init Usually you will build bsonext.so in the same directory so no extra path components are needed but some dynamic library load configurations require an explicit path or LD_LIBRARY_PATH to be set.
+'sqlite3_bson_init' is fixed; it is the interface function.

     sqlite> .load bsonext sqlite3_bson_init
     sqlite> create table bsontest (bdata BSON); -- see below about column types